-The Kelly Family Charitable Trust is a grant giving body that was founded in 2004 by members of the Kelly family.
+The Kelly Family Charitable Trust is a grant-giving body founded in 2004 by members of the Kelly family.

-Trustees take a personal interest in the progress of the charities they support, and projects shortlisted for grants will usually be visited or contacted by the Trust’s Grants Administrator or other representatives of the Trust.
-The Trustees have a wide range of skills, and may offer personal support to funded charities if relevant.
+The trustees take a close interest in the progress of the charities they support, and projects shortlisted for grants will usually be visited or contacted by the trust’s grants administrator Stuart Armstrong, or a trustee.
+The trustees have a wide range of skills and may offer support to funded charities if relevant.